Sdcrouse/recipe-rolodex/NOTES.md

 It would also be good to let the current_user delete his/her profile and edit its information.

 Remember to put a link to the user's recipes on his/her profile page.
 On their recipes page, have a link to go back to their profile page.
 And have a flash message if they don't have any recipes.

+I thought about writing a #slug method for usernames, but that would prove problematic - "first.last", "first&last", and "first last" would return the same slug of "first-last".
+I don't want that.

+**I don't want the login link to be visible on the login page; that makes no sense to me.**

+**For convention, I think I should change profile.erb to index.erb, since there isn't much difference between the two.**

+Is there a way to add a **default route** in my ApplicationController, for when the user enters an invalid URL?

+**When displaying an ordered list of recipes, I should probably override that "list-style: none;" rule in the CSS file.
+Look up the list-style-type property.**